jamii/jamii.github.com/_posts/2016-08-15-notes-on-how-not-to-be-wrong.markdown

 ---
 layout: post
-title: "Notes on 'How Not To Be Wrong'"
+title: "Notes on 'How Not To Be Wrong: The Power of Mathematical Thinking'"
 date: 2016-08-15 17:00
 comments: true
 categories: